Sebastian Coe: Athletics career

 Coe had planned to have a somewhat quiet season in 1985, partly because of the intensity of the previous year's efforts to get himself ready in time for the Olympics, as well as a planned move up to 5000 m, which never materialised.
 He suffered a recurrence of a back problem which had plagued him on and off since 1980; this caused him to miss several weeks of midseason training.
 He nevertheless managed to run some fast times towards the end of the season, but he lost his mile world record to Cram, who beat him in Oslo.
 In 1986, Coe won the 800 m gold medal at the European Championships in Stuttgart, beating Tom McKean and Cram with a stunning last 200 m of 24.8 and 100 m of 12.4.
 It was his only 800 m title at an international championship.
 He took the silver in the 1500 m behind Cram, the mile world record holder proving too strong in the homestretch.
 He then ran his personal best over 1500 m with a 3:29.77 performance in Rieti, Italy, becoming the fourth man in history to break 3:30 at the distance.
 For the fourth year in his career (1979, 1981, 1982 & 1986), he was ranked No. 1 in the world at 800 m, and he was in the top two for 1500 m for the fifth time.

 Coe sustained a foot injury in 1987 after winning an 800 m and running a 4 × 400 m leg for his club, Haringey, and was out for the entire season.
 The following year he was not selected for the British 1988 Olympic Games team after he failed to advance from the heats of the 1500 m at the Trials in Birmingham.
 He had shown good early season form, but he picked up a chest infection after a spell of altitude training.
 The Daily Mirror ran a campaign and the president of the International Olympic Committee, Juan Antonio Samaranch, unsuccessfully tried to have the rules changed in Coe's favour.
 It was said that India was willing to include him on its national team on account of his mother's Indian heritage.

 Coe had a final good season in 1989, when, in his 33rd year (at age 32), he won the AAA 1500 m title, was ranked British number one for both 800 m and 1500 m, ran the world's second-fastest 800 m of the year (1:43.38), and took the silver medal at the World Cup over 1500 m.
-He retired from competitive athletics in early 1990, after having to bow out of the 1990 Commonwealth Games in Auckland, New Zealand with yet another chest infection.
-He ended his career having run sub-1:44 for 800 m in eight different years.
+His final race was placing 6th in a time of 1:47.24 in the 800m at the 1990 Commonwealth Games in Auckland, New Zealand in February 1990.
+He was unable to start the 1500m race with yet another chest infection and from retired from competitive athletics.